rasulkireev/gpw/content/tutorials/django-poetry.md

 indiehackersLink: ""
 description: Poetry is relatively new packaging and dependency manager.
 It makes it very easy to upload libraries to PyPI, manage dependencies visually, and has a couple of handy features.
 Today, I'm not going to do a deep dive into how Poetry works and all its features.
 Today I just want to focus on how to configure it for a Django project.
 ---

+Update (02/03/2022): I wrote an [updated guide on how to create a django project with poetry](https://builtwithdjango.com/blog/basic-django-setup) for the builtwithdjango site.
+It focuses on creating a project with poetry.
+In the future I will also write a guide on how to migrate a project to poetry.

 Poetry is relatively new packaging and dependency manager.
 It makes it very easy to upload libraries to [PyPI](https://pypi.org/), manage dependencies visually, and has a couple of handy features.
 Today, I'm not going to do a deep dive into how [Poetry](https://python-poetry.org/) works and all its features.
 Today I just want to focus on configuring a [Django](https://www.djangoproject.com/) project.